Mayra Bueno Silva

-Mayra Bueno Silva (born August 22, 1991) is a Brazilian mixed martial artist who competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of November 11, 2025, she is #11 in the UFC women's bantamweight rankings.
+Mayra Bueno Silva (born August 22, 1991) is a Brazilian mixed martial artist who competed in the women's Bantamweight division of the Ultimate Fighting Championship (UFC), where she challenged for the UFC Women's Bantamweight Championship in January 2024.

 Background

 Born in Uberlandia, Silva has lived and trained in gyms in Campinas and São Paulo since January 2015, a couple months before she made her professional debut.

 Mixed martial arts career

 Early career

-Starting her career in 2016, Silva only needed 3 fights on the regional Brazilian scene, winning all three and the Batalha MMA Bantamweight title in the process, to be invited onto Dana White's Contender Series Brazil 1.
+Starting her career in 2016, Silva only needed three fights on the regional Brazilian scene, winning all three and the Batalha MMA Bantamweight title in the process, to be invited onto Dana White's Contender Series Brazil 1.
 Making quick work of Mayana Souza dos Santos via ninja choke in the first round, she earned a contract to the UFC.

 Ultimate Fighting Championship

 Silva made her debut on September 22, 2018, facing Gillian Robertson at UFC Fight Night 137.
 She won the fight via a submission in round one.

 Silva faced Maryna Moroz on March 14, 2020, at UFC Fight Night 170.
 She lost the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Silva faced Mara Romero Borella on September 19, 2020, at UFC Fight Night 178.
 She won the fight via a submission in round one.

 Silva faced Montana De La Rosa on February 27, 2021, at UFC Fight Night 186.
 Following a point deduction for Bueno Silva for illegally grabbing the fence, the fight ended in a majority draw.

 Replacing injured Ji Yeon Kim, Silva was expected to face Poliana Botelho on May 1, 2021, at UFC on ESPN 23.
 Bueno suffered a back injury in late March and she was pulled from the bout.

 Silva was scheduled to face Manon Fiorot on September 25, 2021, at UFC 266.
 The bout was postponed to UFC Fight Night 195 due to COVID-19 protocols.
 Silva lost the fight via unanimous decision.

 Returning to Bantamweight, Silva faced Wu Yanan on April 16, 2022, at UFC on ESPN 34.
 She won the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Silva faced Stephanie Egger on August 6, 2022, at UFC on ESPN 40.
 She won the fight via an armbar submission in round one.

 Silva faced Lina Länsberg on February 18, 2023, at UFC Fight Night 219.
 She won the fight via a kneebar submission in round two.
 This win earned her the Performance of the Night award.